JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-In this case, we have three options, as said in the description of exercises.
-If the size of the third dimension is:
+The functionality depends on the size of the third dimension.

-- `1` we use the `dropdims` function to drop the third dimension and recursively call the `image` function.
+- If the size of the third dimension is 1, we the `dropdims` to remove the third dimension.
+Then we call the `image` method from the previous exercise.
-- `2` we firstly use the `PermutedDimsArray` if `flip` is true and then the `eachslice` function to split the input array along the third dimension to get the matrices representing red/green/blue channels.
-Then we can use broadcasting to create the array of RGB points from these three matrices.
+- If the dimension size is 3, we use `PermutedDimsArray` if `flip` is true.
+We can extract the three channels manually, or we can use the `eachslice` function.
-- `3` we throw and `ArgumentError`.
+- Otherwise, we throw an `ArgumentError`.
 Altogether, the new method can be defined as follows.

 ```julia